omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 For a Payment transaction to be exitable on standard exit, it only needs to check whether the tx is in a plasma block or not (standard finalized), and the exiting output is part of the payment tx as specified.

 ### In-flight exitable
 1. All inputs of the exiting tx should be standard finalized.
-Since Payment tx v1 only accpets Payment tx v1 as inputs, it means that all input txs should be included in a plasma block
+Since Payment tx v1 only accepts MoreVP protocol txs as inputs, it means that all input txs should be included in a plasma block
 1. The state transition of the tx is valid: No money is printed.
 So `sum of inputs >= sum of outputs` for each token
 1. All inputs fulfill the spending condition by checking the signature of input owner with the payment tx
 1. The transaction itself is Protocol finalized, which in MoreVP means the payment transaction exists